-- Admission letter. - Medical card/health insurance details. - Toiletries/toothbrush, soap, razor, etc. - · Towel and face cloth. - Pyjamas/nightdress/dressing gown and non-slip well-fitting footwear (please do not bring backless slippers). - · Underwear. - Bring an up to date list of ALL your medication.
-If this is not possible, bring in all of the medication you are currently taking in the original packaging (This should include eye drops, patches, inhalers, creams, injections and any 'over the counter' medications). - Details of any allergies you may have to certain medications (including how they affected you). - Details/name/telephone number etc. of your community pharmacist. - A contact number for two people we can contact regarding your care - Small amount of cash. - If you have a walking aid you should bring this to hospital and ensure that your name is on it. - Patients must keep and look after their own dentures, hearing aids and spectacles during their hospital stay.
-The Hospital does not accept any responsibility for any lost personal items. - Please do not bring in personal property including valuables, jewellery and important documents.
-The Hospital does not accept any responsibility for any lost personal items. - If you have been admitted through the Emergency Department, you should call your family or a friend and ask them to bring in any clothing and toiletries you may need for your hospital stay.
+- Admission letter. - Medical card/health insurance details. - Toiletries/toothbrush, soap, razor, etc. - · Towel and face cloth. - Pyjamas/nightdress/dressing gown and nonslip well-fitting footwear (please do not bring backless slippers). - · Underwear. - Bring an up to date list of ALL your medication.
+If this is not possible, bring in all of the medication you are currently taking in the original packaging (This should include eye drops, patches, inhalers, creams, injections and any 'over the counter' medications).
+Some of your own medicines may be used in hospital. - Details of any allergies you may have to certain medications (including how they affected you). - Details/name/telephone number etc. of your community pharmacist. - A contact number for two people we can contact regarding your care (usually next-of-kin). - · Small amount of cash. - If you have a walking aid you should bring this to hospital and ensure that your name is on it. - Patients must keep and look after their own dentures, hearing aids and spectacles during their hospital stay. - Please do not bring, or send home with relatives, all personal property including valuables, jewellery and important documents. - If you have been admitted through the Emergency Department, you should call your family or a friend and ask them to bring in any clothing and toiletries you may need for your hospital stay.